ashish111333/ashish111333/README.md

 ```

 ### Goals for the remaining 2024 :crystal_ball:-
-- Contribute to opensource,Cncf projects.
+- Contribute to opensource,CNCF projects.
 - learn and write about Networking.
 - explore kubernetes in depth.
 - write tech articles.